Sankiee/Option-Pricing-Model/README.md

 - **`date_diff(date1, date2)`**: Calculates the difference in days between two dates provided in the format `DD-MMM-YYYY`.

 ## 5. Reading and Processing Data
-The function `read(file)` reads a CSV file and processes the data to extract relevant information for option pricing:
+The function `read(file)` reads the CSV file "NIFTY ALL JAN-MAR.csv" and processes the data to extract relevant information for option pricing:

 - The function skips rows with missing data or low volume.
 - It calculates the time to expiration in days, converts it to years, and computes the option price using the Black-Scholes formula.